max-tillberg/ICE-Bridge/README.md

 ## Requirements

-To run this add-on, you need [Blender](https://www.blender.org/) or [Rhino](https://www.rhino3d.com/).
+To run this add-on, you need [Blender](https://www.blender.org/).
 I recommend installing [Speckle](https://speckle.systems/), [Bonsai](https://extensions.blender.org/add-ons/bonsai/) and/or [dotBIM](https://dotbim.net/) as well.
 It also helps if you have access to Revit and/or ArchiCAD, at least demo versions.
 To import the data you need [IDA ICE](https://www.equa.se/en/ida-ice).
 To use the sun path chart you need Sun Position add-on for Blender.

 ## Installation